arafatm/learn-phoenixonrails/readme.md

 - Tuples are _contiguous in memory_.
 A tuple takes up a fixed, known amount of memory, and accessing a tuple element by its index will always run in constant time.
-  - If you know exactly _how many elements you want to store, and this number won’t change_, then you probably want a tuple.
+  - If you know exactly
+  - _how many elements you want to store_,
+  - _and this number won’t change_,
+  - then you probably want a `tuple`.
 - Lists, on the other hand, are represented internally as _linked lists_.
 This means that to get an element from a list, you must traverse the list’s elements one by one, which can be slow if the list is long.
-  - Lists are better suited when the _number of elements is variable_ or not known in advance.
+  - Lists are better suited when the _number of elements is variable_
+  - or _not known in advance_.

 ```elixir
 president_tuple = {"Biden", "president@whitehouse.gov"}